 RPA essentially adds a new responsibility to process owners.
 While they will likely be managing a smaller workforce that produces higher quality results, they will need to allocate time to manage and maintain their bots.

 Other surveys of RPA customers also show companies struggling with these pitfalls

 Recently the analyst firm Forrester surveyed a group of RPA customers as part of its research for UiPath and published its results as a report.
-Naturally, we looked into it to see which problems were highlighted by RPA customers:
+We have seen similar issues highlighted

 We do not have access to the free text responses but the first issue definitely highlights the implementation problems these firms are facing.
 Scaling RPA solutions require effort and companies are probably having difficult time dedicating personnel to automation efforts while they need to ensure the smooth functioning of their business.
 And scaling automation with consultants may not be economically viable for processes that are not among the most valuable and frequent processes of the company.

 Second issue clearly highlights challenges of maintaning bots while processes change.
 Clarifying responsibilities about maintenance is the first step in tackling this issue.

 The last 3 issues indicate customers’ lack of satisfaction with the RPA solution they chose.
 Choosing the best available product can help minimize these issues.
 Our content below can help you choose the right RPA product for your business:

 - the best guide on selecting the right RPA software

 - the most up-to-date and comprehensive list of RPA products

 - Once you choose the RPA software you will work with, we have an in-depth guide for selecting an RPA implementation partner and the comprehensive list of all RPA implementation partners.